tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 “Not no satellite I’ve ever seen.”

-With all his years of heavy partying, not only was Scorpion Dave a paranoid psych guru, he also was a certified, tin-foil-hat-wearing conspiracy theorist.
+With all his years of heavy partying, not only was Scorpion Dave a paranoid psych guru, he was also a certified, tin-foil-hat-wearing conspiracy theorist.

 “Naw… this gotta be some secret governmental shit.
 Area 51 ain’t far.
-They got all kinds of weird alien stuff over there.
+They got all kinds of weird crap over there.
 Always testing and launching.
-Then, they bury it after… to keep things quiet.”
+Then, they bury ’em to keep things quiet.
+Bury people too… if they ask questions.”

 As much as I hated to admit it, Scorpion Dave was right.
 Upon closer inspection, the object didn’t appear to be man-made.
 It looked like a celestial football that had been punted from the universe, ejected from the cosmos.

 “What do you think it is?”
 I said.
 “Escape pod?
 Seed capsule?”

-He shrugged.
-“Don’t know.
+He shrugged, “Don’t know.
 Don’t wanna know.”

 He gestured for quiet, “Shh.
 You hear that?”